peterwhitman/STAT545-hw01-whitman-peter/README.md

 # STAT545-hw01-whitman-peter

-Hello world!
-This is a repository created for STAT 545 homework #1 by Peter Whitman.
+Hello world, my name is Peter Whitman.
+This is a repository created for STAT 545 homework.

-The STAT 545 homework instructions can be found [here](http://stat545.com/hw01_edit-README.html)
+The STAT 545 homework instructions can be found [here](http://stat545.com/syllabus.html)

 ## Introduction ##
 * Degree program: I am a first year MSc student in geography